devbysrija/INNOVATE-AI/PPT submission README.md

 ## ❓ Need Help?

-If you encounter any issues or have questions about the submission process, contact the organizing team at: [your-email@domain.com]
+If you encounter any issues or have questions about the submission process, ask your doubts in the whatsapp grp itself.

 **Thank you for your participation!
 Good luck with your showcase.**